Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 The subject of a `syscall.resolve()` must either be a new Promise ID, or a pre-existing one for which the calling Vat is the Decider.
 The `KernelPromise` must be in the `Unresolved` state.
 If any of these conditions are not met, the Vat calling `resolve` will be terminated.
-It doesn't matter whether the Promise was allocated by this Vat or a different one.
+Furthermore, only pipelining-enabled vats are allowed to resolve promise IDs that they did not allocate.

 | Vat Object         | action if missing      |
 | ---                | ---                    |